thibaudrobin/thibaudrobin-website/content/articles/docker-kali.md

 I will not describe here how docker works, the docs is already very good : https://docs.docker.com/engine/docker-overview/

 I think you've got it, we're going to use Docker for our offensive use.
+So I wrote a small Dockerfile and docker-compose file to build a light kali image with usefull tools.
+Project : https://github.com/thibaudrobin/docker-kali-light.
+Let's go into a little bit of detail.

 ## 1. Install docker